Servicing the communities of Allen Park, Southgate, Riverview, and Wyandotte

 You can also visit our adoption center during open hours.
 Adoption fees, hours of operation, and other information can be found on their website.

 Please remember that all shelter/rescue dogs and cats have a past and we often don't know much, if anything, about it.
-Each dog or cat will need time to adjust and time to get to know you, your family, your friends and neighbors, and their new surroundings.
+Each dog or cat will need time to adjust and time to get to know you, your family, your friends and neighbors, your routine, and their new surroundings.
 The amount of time needed will vary from animal to animal.
 Some will require more training, socialization, and TLC than others.
 Each dog or cat needs a lifelong commitment from you, but the love and companionship that you receive in return will make it worth every little bit of effort.

 We hold stray animals for four (no tags/microchip) to seven (with tags/registered microchip) business days.
 This excludes holidays and the day the animal first came in.
 Afterwards, they become the property of Downriver Center Animal Control and may be adopted out.